elmq0022/shen/docs/03-authorization.md

 ## 1. Obtain a Personal Access Token Scoped to an Application

-User submits a request to create a PAT with a default expiration of 1 month.
+User submits a request to create a PAT with a default expiration of 30 days.
 The PAT is scoped to a specific application and can be optionally configured with a custom expiration date.

 **Endpoint:**
 ```